How to Become a Play Therapist

-If you have a desire to work with wounded children, teens, adults, couples and families and are considering expanding your counseling practice to include play therapy, you may be wondering how to become a certified play therapist.
-At The Academy for Play Therapy Training, we offer courses and workshops specifically designed for counselors and therapists to either begin or continue their journey to becoming a registered play therapist.
+If you have a desire to work with wounded children, teens, adults, couples and families and are considering expanding your counseling practice to include play therapy, you may be wondering how to become a play therapist.
+Mary Ruth Cross at The Academy for Play Therapy Training, offers courses and workshops specifically designed for counselors and therapists to either begin or continue their journey to becoming a Registered Play Therapist.
 We offer workshops that invite you into the experience of play therapy so that you grow and deepen your understanding of your clients and yourself as a play therapist.

-Requirements for how to become a certified play therapist
+Requirements for how to become a Registered Play Therapist

-The Association for Play Therapy offers certification in play therapy based in part on receiving 150 continuing education units in play therapy specific programs.
-However, there are certain other requirements that must be met before the registered play therapist designation is given.
+Mary Ruth Cross and the Association for Play Therapy offers credentials in play therapy based in part on receiving 150 continuing education credentials in play therapy specific programs.
+However, there are certain other requirements that must be met before the Registered Play Therapist designation is given.
 These include:

 - Required to hold a master’s or higher clinical mental health degree in one of the following disciplines: counseling, marriage and family therapy, psychiatry, psychology, or social work.